kumahq/kuma-website/app/docs/dev/policies/mutual-tls.md

 ## Permissive mTLS

-In version 1.4.1 and later, Kuma provides `PERMISSIVE` mTLS mode to let you migrate existing workloads with zero downtime.
+In version 1.4.1 and later, {{site.mesh_product_name}} provides `PERMISSIVE` mTLS mode to let you migrate existing workloads with zero downtime.

 Permissive mTLS mode encrypts outbound connections the same way as strict mTLS mode, but inbound connections on the server-side accept both TLS and plaintext.
 This lets you migrate servers to an mTLS mesh before their clients.
 It also supports the case